 Acknowledging that progress could be seen much quicker by working together to share information and best-practices when it comes to the environment, the GSI established 4 work-streams where we believed we could make significant improvements in industry performance:

 - Achieving the highest level of environmental and social standards:

-- The GSI members have committed to achieving the Aquaculture Stewardship Council (ASC) certification across 100% of farms by 2020
+- The GSI members have committed to achieving the Aquaculture Stewardship Council (ASC) certification across 100% of farms

 - Improving biosecurity (disease management)

 - In 2015, the GSI launched the first industry-wide annual Sustainability Report, transparently sharing key sustainability data for all companies and all regions

 - Food and Agriculture Organization (FAO) of the United Nations (UN)

 - World Wildlife Fund

 To see real progress, we recognize that we need to see change on a greater scale: this doesn’t happen company by company, but by working together.
 As the GSI continues to evolve, we have welcomed the support of a number of stakeholders as well as members of our supply chain.

 Since the GSI was established, we have accomplished a great deal across our three focus areas, and we are optimistic about our continued progress.
 However, we remain realistic that there is still a lot to be done, and we must continue to concentrate on where we can drive progress.